elysiajs/documentation/docs/tutorial.md

 We don't define a name in this `getUserId` instance because we want `guard` and `resolve` to reapply into multiple instance.

 ::: tip
 Same as macro, resolve plays well if the logic for getting the property is complex and might not worth for a small operation like this.
-But since in the real-world we are going to need database-connection, caching, and queing might make it fits the narrative.
+But since in the real-world we are going to need database-connection, caching, and queuing might make it fits the narrative.
 :::

 ## Scope